Sedona-Solutions/terraform-generic-http-backend/README.md

 The format of the project name (with or without the environment) is not preset.
 You can choose the format that suits your need the most.
 For example, at [Sedona](http://sedona.fr), we use the following format `<env>--<project name>`.

+## Extras

+### Setup HTTPS

+As the backend is based on Quarkus, you can find comments in `/src/main/resources/application.properties` or you can visit the [Quarkus HTTP reference page](https://quarkus.io/guides/http-reference#ssl)